adbharadwaj/graphspace-python/docs/tutorial/tutorial.rst

 Connecting to GraphSpace
 ------------------------
 You can connect to GraphSpace using your username and password.
-You can also set the api host using the **set_api_host** method if you are using a different server.
+You can also set the api host using the `set_api_host() <../reference/index.html#graphspace_python.api.client.GraphSpace.set_api_host>`_ method if you are using a different server.

 >>> from graphspace_python.api.client import GraphSpace
 >>> graphspace = GraphSpace('user1@example.com', 'user1')